-OFFICIAL RULEBOOK

-Table of Contents - Table of Contents
+Table of Contents Table of Contents

-ABOUT THE GAME 1
+• ABOUT THE GAME 1

+• ABOUT THE CAME 1

-I Getting Started
+Getting Started

-THINGS YOU NEED TO DUEL THE GAME MAT
+THINGS YOU NEED TO DUEL

+Two Cases Man

 2 Game Cards

-Monster Cards 6
+Monster Cards

+EFFECT MONSTERS

+• Xyz Monsters

-• Effect Monsters 9
+• Synchro Monsters

-SYNCHRO MONSTERS 12

-Fusion Monsters 14
+• Fusion Monsters

-RITUAL MONSTERS 15
+RITUAL MONSTERS

-Summoning Monster Cards 16

-Spell & Trap Cards 18
+● SUMMONING MONSTER CARDS

-How to Play
+3 How to Play

-• LET THE DUEL BEGIN 24
+• LET THE DUEL BEGIN 26

-● TURN STRUCTURE 26
+• TURN STRUCTURE 28

-● Battle Phase 30
+• RATTLE PHASE 31

 4 Battles and Chains

-----------------------

-• Monster Battle Rules 3 34
+CDELL CREEDS 20

 • What is a Chain?
-3 37

-Cherr Cherry - 20

-5 Other Rules

-• OTHER RULES 4 2

-• GLOSSABY 1
+38

+MONSTER BATTLE RULES 3:

-What is the Yu-Gi-Oh!
+5 Other Rules • OTHER RULES ٠ ٠. • GLOSSARY 4 What is the Yu-Gi-Oh!
 TRADING CARD GAME?
 With the Yu-Gi-Oh!
 TRADING CARD GAME you can take part in the exciting card game action seen in the family of Yu-Gi-Oh!
-TV and comic mega-hits, including Yu-Gi-Oh!
-5D's.
+TV and comic mega-hits.
 In this game, two players Duel each other using a variety of Monster, Spell, and Trap Cards to defeat their opponent's monsters and be the first to drop the other's Life Points to 0.
 Everything you need to start playing is in this Deck, but there are thousands more cards to choose from, so collecting additional cards in Booster Packs will let you customize your Deck and increase your chances of winning!
 This is the official Yu-Gi-Oh!
 TRADING CARD GAME rulebook.
 It's important to learn how to play correctly, so you should read this rulebook before playing if you're new to the game.
 Understanding the rules will help you make the best use of your cards, so keep the rulebook handy during your first few games.
-You can also visit www. yugioh-card.com for answers to frequently asked questions and an interactive game demonstration.

-ABOUT THE GAME

-CREATE YOUR OWN DECK

-With thousands of cards to choose from, you can create and customize your own Deck with your favorite cards.
+You can also visit www.yugioh-card.com for more information.
+ABOUT THE GAME CREATE YOUR OWN DECK With thousands of cards to choose from, you can create and customize your own Deck with your favorite cards.
 Every Duelist will have their own unique Deck, completely different from every other Duelist's Deck, which makes it really exciting to play!

-BATTLE WITH FANTASTIC MONSTERS & GREAT COMBOS

-Even if a card does not have enough power on its own, it may become powerful when combined with other cards.
+BATTLE WITH FANTASTIC MONSTERS & GREAT COMBOS Even if a card does not have enough power on its own, it may become powerful when combined with other cards.
 It's fun to collect all the different cards available and create your own combos, then unleash them in a Duel.